-A. The council shall have general power over any agency or special district heretofore created by the governing authority of the City of Sulphur or hereafter created by the council including, without limitation, the power to abolish the agency and require prior approval of any charge or tax levied or bond issued by the agency.

-B. The City government may consolidate and merge into itself any special district or local public agency situated and having jurisdiction entirely within the boundaries of the City.
+- A. The council shall have general power over any agency or special district heretofore created by the governing authority of the City of Sulphur or hereafter created by the council including, without limitation, the power to abolish the agency and require prior approval of any charge or tax levied or bond issued by the agency. - B. The City government may consolidate and merge into itself any special district or local public agency situated and having jurisdiction entirely within the boundaries of the City.
 Upon the consolidation and merger, the City government shall succeed to and be vested with all of the rights, revenues, resources, jurisdiction, authority, and powers of the special district or local public agency.
-A consolidation and merger shall become effective only if approved by a majority of the electors voting thereon in the City as a whole and by a majority of the electors voting thereon in the affected special district.
-A local public agency shall be consolidated and merged only if approved by a majority of the electors voting thereon in the City as a whole.
+A consolidation and merger shall become effective only if approved by a majority of the electors voting thereon in the City as a whole and by a majority of the electors voting thereon in the City as a whole and merged only if approved by a majority of the electors voting thereon in the City as a whole.